-My name is Swapnil Tripathi and I am a Final Year (Constitutional Law Hons.) student at National Law University, Jodhpur (India).
+My name is Swapnil Tripathi and I am an advocate/attorney based out of New Delhi.
+I graduated from the National Law University, Jodhpur (India), where I pursued the BBA.LLB (Hons.) degree with a specialization in Constitutional Law.
 I take an active interest in the subjects of Constitutional Law and Legal History.
 During my time in law school I have tried contributing towards the scholarship on Constitutional Law through academic writing.
 You may read about my contributions below.

 - “What does my belief have to influence?
 Analyzing the legal position of an Atheist in relation to Family Laws in India”, co-authored with Prof. Poonam Saxena, Vice Chancellor, NLU-Jodhpur, Chandni Ghatak, International Family Law- LexisNexis (UK), Issue 4, 2017.